-Castle has three balls across the academic year.
-Ladies Night in November, Halfway Hall in February and culminating in the June Ball in the last Tuesday of the Easter term.
-Each is its own unique experience with no two balls being the same, and all having their own special significance to each year group.
+Castle hosts three balls each academic year.
+Ladies’ Night runs in November, Halfway Hall in February, and June Ball on the last Tuesday of the Easter term.
+Each ball has its own character, with unique significance to each year group.

-If you would like to know more about the planning and preparation for any of these Balls, please find further information on the Ents Committee and the June Ball Committee.
-Or if you would like to get involved, please contact: email@example.com (Alicia Green, Social Chair 2016/2017)
+If you would like to know more about the planning and preparation for any of these balls, please find further information on the Ents Committee and the June Ball Committee.
+Or if you would like to get involved, please contact: email@example.com (Tom Clennett, Ball Chair 2022-23).